MySQL as a Source

 800000

-To extract all the data from all the columns for a specific country:
+4. Extract all data from columns for a specific country from the clients table:

-To retrieve all the data from all the columns if a job title contains a specific position:
+5. Extract all data from all columns if a job title contains a specific position from the clients table:

 In certain cases, the append-only solution might have drawbacks due to the growing size of the database.
-To cope with this, the best solution is to define an AFTER INSERT trigger that deletes the historic data.
-In the example below, the trigger deletes all the rows meeting the insert_date < DATE_SUB(NOW(), INTERVAL 1 DAY) condition.
-Dataddo connectors allow to extract various date information, so the retention period can be flexibly set.
+The best solution is to define an AFTER INSERT trigger that will delete historical data as the retention period can be customized.
+In the example below, the trigger deletes all the rows meeting the insert_date < DATE_SUB(NOW(), INTERVAL 1 DAY) conditions.

 DELIMITER $$